Why visit Kobe before a flight from Kansai Airport: Bay Shuttle Service [30-minute!]

-This article will show you why you might want to spend your last few days in Kobe as an alternative to Osaka, on your next trip around Kansai.
-How about going to the airport?
-You may be questioning.
-We have that covered, too, and it only takes 30 minutes!
+This article will show you why you might want to spend your last few days in Kobe as an alternative to Osaka, exploring the Bay Shuttle service that takes you directly to and from Kobe from Kansai International Airport.
+It only takes 30 minutes!

 Travel Guide/Hack